 A traditional personal loan could be the best option for paying for bar prep.
 Some personal loan lenders have rates starting below 6%.
 Because the personal loan marketplace has more lenders, it is also more competitive.
 This could explain why some borrowers are able to find better rates with a traditional personal loan over a bar study loan.

 Discover Bar Study Repayment Strategy

-On the very low end of the Discover interest rate spectrum, the rates are pretty good for a 20 year loan.
+On the very low end of the Discover interest rate spectrum, the rates are pretty good for a 20-year loan.

 However, even on the low end, the rates are still too high to carry long-term.
 Borrowers should have a plan to quickly repay the debt after taking the bar.
 Odds are pretty good that the bar study loan interest rates will be higher than the interest rates on existing student loans.
-The options to refinance are bar student loan are also very limited.
+The options to refinance are bar student loans are also very limited.